iansawyerva/generator-angular-material/README.md

 gulp serve
 ```

-All JavaScript is generated anonymous besides for the angular.module declaration.
+- all JavaScript is generated anonymous besides for the angular.module declaration.

 ## Run dist server